archana1998/personal_website/content/authors/admin/_index.md

   url: ""

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include Computer Vision, Machine Learning and Deep Learning
+bio: Dedicated and hardworking Machine Learning Researcher.
+I strive to learn something new every day.

 interests:
 - Computer Vision